Coil winding technology: Segmented stator coils

-a) T-segments
+T-segments

 T-segments are preferably processed with the linear winding technique or the flyer-winding technique.
 For this, the winding supports are designed in a way that a mounting at the tooth back can be carried out.
 It is in particular the outer geometry that will serve as the contact surface of the adjacent tooth later on, which is used for securing the tooth in the winding device.
 It is also quite common to place a dovetail slot in the outer part of the back of the tooth which is axially arranged to the tooth and serves the purpose of securing the tooth in the winding device.
 Insulation of the winding of the T-segment may be performed the same way as for inside and outside stator laminations which is either by paper insulation, end bell insulation or as a moulded tooth.

-b) Phase-wise wound T-segments
+Phase-wise wound T-segments

 In combination with a series connection, T-segments are often produced as a phase compound in the form of a toothed chain.
 As is the case of single T-segments, the linear-winding technique as well as the flyer-winding technique are also applied in this context.
 When it comes to the winding of the teeth, the final wire of the first tooth is guided to the next tooth and then serves as the starting wire for the second tooth.
 This process continues, depending on the number of a phase's sub-segments.
 The design of the components does not show any substantial difference compared to the one of classic single teeth.
 The main reason for the processing of T-segments into one tooth chain lies in the reduced of number of contact points.
 Six contact points are required for three wound single tooth poles.
 However, only two contact points are needed if the just mentioned arrangement inside the winding machine is adopted.
 When using high current with low operating power, this type of manufacture is especially beneficial since it reduces contact resistances and potential errors.
 However, it is a very complex endeavor to form the tooth chains to a complete stator which is of disadvantage.
 It must be ensured, for example, that the end wires of each tooth are equipped with tension relief to ensure that the winding does not open during handling.
 Usually, it is taken care of with adhesive tape or pole or bag-type forming of the tooth's frontal insulation where the wire may be attached after the winding process.
 Single teeth are easy to handle, whereas tooth chains must be built in carefully, taking into account the risk of damaging the connecting wires.